stakater/mto-docs/content/learn/kubernetes-multi-tenancy.md

 Complete separation, and complete duplication of operational cost — every cluster is another control plane, monitoring stack, upgrade cycle and on-call surface.

-Appropriate for regulatory boundaries, genuinely untrusted workloads, or tenants whose scale justifies it.
+Appropriate for regulatory boundaries, adversarial workloads holding cluster credentials, or tenants whose scale justifies it.
 Expensive as a default.

 ---